 Figuring out your Goals of Care is not just about finding out what your wishes are, but also about getting to know you better as a person.
 In a medical emergency, your Goals of Care Designation guides your health care team in providing timely care that best reflects your health condition, the treatments that will benefit you, and your own wishes and values.

 By knowing and following your Goals of Care Designation (R/M/C), health care providers care for you in a way that is timely, medically appropriate, and meets your values and wishes.
 It’s also an organized way for care teams to communicate about your care as you move between locations of care.

 Goals of Care Designations are created just for you and your situation.
 They can change if your situation changes or if you want to change something you had previously decided.

 What other information is available?

 - Advance Care Planning Interactive Workbook

 - Speak-up: Advance Care Planning

-- Compassionate Care Benefits EI - Frequently Asked Questions (Service Canada)
+- Employment Insurance Compassionate Care Benefits - Frequently Asked Questions (Government of Canada)

 - Canadian Hospice Palliative Care Association